codeftshaunak/bookswarehouse/README.md

 This project was bootstrapped with [Bookstore_Website](https://shaunakbookshop.web.app/).

 ## Description
--This is a books warehouse people can login and add more product -After login people can add products and Restock items.
+- This is a books warehouse people can login and add more product
+- After login people can add products and Restock items.
--You can also deliver products.
+- You can also deliver products.
--After delivery it'll reduce one from the database.
+- After delivery it'll reduce one from the database.
--Without login no one can purches anything.
+- Without login no one can purches anything.

 In the project directory, you can run: